taskforcedev/laravel-forum/README.md

 edit config/laravel-forum to include your apps view layout (unless you really wish to use the packages default).

 ## Usage
+Once you have done the installation steps above in order to setup the forums for public use you must first create at least one category and a forum, you do this by going to yoursite.com/admin/forums (this will also create the required tables).
+Once you have done this you can add the link to /forum into your sites navigation as you please.

+## Administration / Moderation
 In order to provide administrators access to add/edit/manage the forums we use a "can" method on the user model which is our convention.

 To provide basic addition functionality the following must return true.